 As you can see in the above screenshot, the report has two sections.

 The first one is the bar chart showing the average age of unresolved issues.
 If you see they’re increasing over a period, this means that issues are not being resolved, and you need to take some action.

 The second one is the table below the chart that displays how many unresolved issues are on a specific date, along with their total age and average age.

-Created vs. resolved issues report in Jira
+Created vs. resolved issues report

 This report displays the number of issues that were created over a period versus the number of issues that were resolved in that period.

 As an example, see the following chart displaying a visualization of the number of issues created vs. resolved within the last 15 days.